 Fired is fired.

 I saluted, did an about face, and opened the door to an empty hallway with a solitary figure poking his head out of the next office.
-“Eddie,” he said, “come in here.”
+“James,” he said, “come in here.”
 I followed Major Condit into his office and he closed the door behind us.